 Who doesn't want to make more money and make their processes more efficient?
-In this post, we will explore 5 different ways that real estate developers can make more money.
+In this post, I will explore 5 different ways that real estate developers can make more money.

 1. Ask your architect whether they use CAD or BIM.
 The answer should be BIM.